 Many people might agree that fewer and fewer children are being passed on important values from their parents.
 As more and more violence and hatred occur in this world, it may be time to start asking ourselves whether it’s a result of the education we’re teaching our children.

 When kids are taught important values at a young age, they are likely to go on to be great adults.
 Whether you teach them to pass out cups at preschool or take cookies to a sick family member – giving them a sense of how to be a good person will not only do themselves a great service but also everyone else who inhabits this world with them.
+Religion is an incredibly effective way to teach values to children.
+Religious teachings can teach children respect, love, compassion, and generosity.
+Using Clergy resources such as religious books, sermons, and activities, parents can explain the practices and teachings of religion to their children.
+Teaching children core values from a young age can help them grow up to be compassionate, responsible, and understanding adults.

 Here are some of the best values to pass on to your children which will encourage goodness and morality.